Infrared Saunas: 10 Reasons To Make Them Part Of Your Self-Care Routine

 What is an infrared sauna?

-Infrared saunas are not the same as traditional saunas.
+Infrared saunas1 are not the same as traditional saunas.
 Infrared saunas are different because they use infrared thermal light to penetrate your body’s skin barrier in order to raise your core temperature whereas conventional saunas have to heat the air in the sauna before it can actually heat you.
 Because of this, an infrared sauna gets less hot overall, allowing you to spend more time inside enjoying the benefits.

 What are the health benefits of infrared saunas?